-I am an Assistant Professor in Electrical Engineering at UW Seattle.
+I am an Assistant Professor in Electrical & Computer Engineering at UW Seattle.

 I am affiliated with the WRF-funded UW Institute for Neuroengineering (UWIN) and the AFOSR-funded Center of Excellence on Nature-Inspired Flight Technologies and Ideas (NIFTI).